grctest/GRC-Haskell/README.md

 ## How to use:

-Step 1: Install haskell-platform (on linux)
+Step 1: Install 'haskell-platform' and 'jq' (on linux)

 Step 2: Clone this repo onto your computer